SHergibo/my-curriculum-vitae-api/README.md

 `SENDGRID_FROM = "your sender email or domain here"` `SENDGRID_API_KEY = "your SendGrid API key here"`

+After that, you need to create a template for your email.
+To create a template, go to Email API menu in your SendGrid account and click on Dynamic Templates.
+Here, click on create a Dynamic Template, add a name and click on Create.
+Next, click on your new template and click on Add version, select Blank Template and then Code Editor.
+Delete everything in the editor and go to [here](https://github.com/SHergibo/my-curriculum-vitae-api/blob/master/api/views/layouts/email-sendgrid-template.hbs), copy and paste everything from this file to the template editor in SendGrid, save and return to the previous page.

+Now click on your template, copy the Template ID and paste it in yout development.env and production.env.

+for example:
+`SENDGRID_TEMPLATE_ID = "your template id here"`

 #### 4) Install dependencies

 ```bash